BrysonBracken/animalTradingCards/README.md

-# monkeyTradingCard
+# Animal trading Cards
-An HTML, CSS trading card of a monkey.
+HTML, CSS trading cards of animals.

 This was built as a project for Udemy it was built using HTML and CSS.